 OUR ETHICS

-Nia Thomas is an ethically made, Black woman-owned independent fashion label that celebrates the female form.
-Founded in 2018 as a love letter to Earth, the eponymous brand calls on women to own their sensuality, power, and capacity for love.
-With a mission to pay homage to our roots through the ritual of getting dressed, NIA THOMAS’s luxe knitwear is sustainably produced in NYC, Mexico, and Peru from cellulose-based fibers and plant-based dyes as a zero-waste alternative to an often frivolous industry.
-Each timeless, hand-knit piece is inspired by her nomadic lifestyle and aims to transport the wearer to a place of comfort, ease, and elegance.
+Nia Thomas is an ethically made, Black woman-owned fashion label that passionately celebrates the beauty of the female form.
+Founded in 2018 as an ode to our beloved Earth, our eponymous brand empowers women to embrace their sensuality, power, and capacity for love.
+With a mission to pay homage to our roots through the ritual of getting dressed, Nia Thomas creates luxurious knitwear sustainably produced in NYC, Mexico, and Peru, using cellulose-based fibers and plant-based dyes.
+We are aiming to revolutionize the fashion industry with a zero-waste approach.

 Socially Responsible Production